H/orspath Stone Pit Charitable Aims

 - the lending of any amount upon any terms determined by the Trustees (including but not limited to the charging of interest or not and the term of any loan) secured by way of legal charge against freehold property where the Trustees determine that this is in the best interests of the Charity.

 - Applications from/for individuals are in recognition of exceptional performance (in education; the arts; sporting excellence; community engagement; or is recognised as an ambassador, who promotes the village through their exceptional actions).
 In essence, these are recognition awards for those who give something back to the village of Horspath, or have excelled in a particular areas for which the Trustees may wish to acknowledge through this process.

 - All organisation funding and individual awards agreed by the Trustees for shall require a clear majority vote.
 Any casting vote of the Chairman shall always be to refuse an application.
-Cheques will be raised solely by the Parish Clerk and will require two signatures.
+BACS payments will be raised solely by the Parish Clerk and will require two signatures.
 All funding shall be minuted by the Parish Clerk quarterly, minutes to be approved one month later and displayed on the public noticeboard adjacent to the minutes of the Parish Council.
 The financial statement will be displayed annually.

 - Under no circumstances can any benefit be offered to any government or local government structure in an attempt to reduce normal taxation.